Skip Navigation

 Step 5 — Child Interview/Visit

 A child interview/visit will be scheduled once an appropriate open spot is identified.
-The non-refundable fee of $50 is due at the time of the visit.
+A non-refundable fee of $50 is due at the time of the visit.

 Elementary and Adolescent students — The child is invited to visit a classroom for a day or two.
 They will be fully immersed in the class.
 The guides will assess how well they are suited for learning in a Montessori environment by giving your child lessons and observing their social interactions throughout the visit.